Last Updated on

-In the third year, medical students will immerse in disease management, learning more about the pathophysiology, diagnosis, and clinical management of common as well as rare medical conditions.
-At this point, you will start interacting with the patients in the actual hospital setting.
+In the third year, medical students will immerse themselves in disease management, learning more about the pathophysiology, diagnosis, and clinical management of common as well as rare medical conditions.
+At this point, you will be interacting with the patients in the actual hospital setting.

 Expect to spend anywhere between several weeks to two months in various fields like Surgery, Obstetrics, Gynecology, Pediatrics, Internal Medicine, and various subspecialties.
 You will be under the supervision of a faculty who will then evaluate your performance after each hospital duty.

-After 4 years in medical school, you will finally graduate and earn the “Doctor of Medicine” diploma provided that you overcome one final hurdle: a final graduation requirement in the form of a thesis, practical exam, or an independent research project.
+After 4 years in medical school, you will finally graduate and earn the “Doctor of Medicine” diploma.

 Once you graduate, you will then transition to a post-graduate internship.
 This is the last phase of your training where you will work alongside residents and other members of the healthcare team.
 Just like before, you will remain under the supervision of a faculty member known as the “attending physician.”

 The post-graduate internship allows you to train more intensively in different subspecialties like Dermatology, Urology, Gynecology, Pediatrics, Obstetrics, etc. It’s a critical period in your medical education since you won’t be allowed to take the licensure examination and practice your profession if you fail to complete the required hours of internship.

 Knowing what lies ahead is one thing but actually being there and surviving med school is another.
 And the best way to properly navigate your student life is to learn from those who already came out of it.
 Below are just some of the valuable tips every incoming medical student ought to know: